unjs/unenv/README.md

 ### `nodeless` preset

-Suitable to transform libraies made for Node.js to run in other JavaScript runtimes.
+Suitable to transform libraries made for Node.js to run in other JavaScript runtimes.

 ```js
 import { env, nodeless } from "unenv";